Taittinger: History

-Champagne Taittinger was sold in July 2005 by the Taittinger family, along with its subsidiary, Société du Louvre, to the US private investment firm Starwood Capital Group.
+Claude Taittinger retired in 2005, and, along with the majority of 38 family heirs, decided to sell Groupe Taittinger, including the Champagne house.
+Taittinger was sold in July 2005 by the Taittinger family, along with its subsidiary, Société du Louvre, to the US private investment firm Starwood Capital Group.
 Those in the profession (Champagne houses, wine-producers, cooperatives, distributors and customers) proposed that the objectives of short-term profitability, or even medium term, at any price, advocated by the then current managers of the business, were not compatible with the production of Champagne wine of quality, which takes time, trust and a large delegation of authority to the masters of the cellar.
 In addition, the arrival of investors completely foreign to the culture of Champagne could result in a major breakdown of the equilibrium of the industry.

 Finally, on 31 May 2006, the Northeast Regional Bank of the Crédit Agricole, in collaboration with Pierre-Emmanuel Taittinger, bought the business for 660 million euros.
 The area covers 288.84 hectares of vineyards and has 12 to 13 million bottles in stock.
 The Château de la Marquetterie and its cellars were part of the overall purchase.
 The Starwood group retained some of the hotels, including luxury hotels Crillon, Lutetia and Martinez, and the hotel chains Campanile and Kyriad.

-Claude Taittinger retired in 2006 and his nephew Pierre-Emmanuel Taittinger replaced him as head of the business.

 In 2017, it was announced that Taittinger had become the first champagne house to plant vines in the UK.
 Champagne Taittinger entered into a joint venture with UK wine agents Hatch Mansfield and in 2015 bought up land in Chilham, Kent, to plant 40 hectares of vines over the next three years.

-In October 2019 it was announced that Vitalie Taittinger would become president from December 31, 2019.
-She had been working for the company for 12 years and was director of marketing and communications.
+In October 2019 it was announced that Vitalie Taittinger would become president from January 1, 2020 and her brother Clovis Taittinger would become general manager, in charge of sales and marketing.
+Vitalie had been working for the company for 12 years and was director of marketing and communications.

+Partnerships

+Taittinger was named the official Champagne of the FIFA World Cub and FIFA Women's World Cup in 2014.
+The partnership agreement was extended through the end of 2030, as announced by FIFA in June, 2024.

+In addition to soccer, Taittinger is an active partner in several other sports.
+The Champagne house began a partnership with AFC Wimbledon in 2025, being poured in all hospitality lounges.
+Taittinger also is involved in motor sports, as a sponsor of the Haas Formula One (F1) team beginning in 2021 as well as the official Champagne of Formula E.

+In the spring of 2025, Delta Airlines began serving Taittinger Champagne in its Delta One cabin on international flights, as part of the airline's 100-year anniversary.

+Also in spring 2025, Holland America Line announced a collaboration with Taittinger Champagne, serving the wine as part of its sailaway celebrations.